SZamboni/NightPedestrianDetection/README.md

 Using Adaptive Gamma Correction with Weighting Distribution to preprocess the images and 18k iterations of training, we achieved an mAP of 0.058 and a miss rate of 38%, while the Faster R-CNN trained for 100k iterations by the authors of the NightOwls dataset achieved an mAP of 0.060 and a miss rate of 29%.

 ## MaskRCNN
-In the report we refer as our implementation as Faster R-CNN, but here we have Mask R-CNN as baseline.
+In the report we refer to our implementation as a Faster R-CNN architecture, however here we are using an implementation of Mask R-CNN as baseline.
 As far as our understanding goes, Mask R-CNN is a Faster R-CNN with attatched another layer to output also the mask of each object.
-In our case we basically didn't use that layer bacause we manually set the mask of a pedestrian to be the entire bounding box, and therefore we can call our implementation a Faster R-CNN because it uses the Faster R-CNN structure and does not use any mask.
+In our case we basically didn't use that layer bacause we manually set the mask of a pedestrian to be the entire bounding box, and therefore we can call our implementation a Faster R-CNN because it uses the Faster R-CNN structure and does not use any mask, we only use and train the network on bounding boxes.

 ## Repository structure
 In the main folder it is possible to find our report for the course. <br/>